Endava — Enterprise Clients

 NETS Scandinavia

 Created a checkout system with React and TypeScript supporting multiple payment methods including Klarna and traditional cards.
-In payments, reliability isn't a nice-to-have — every edge case in the flow is someone's money.
+In payments, reliability was the core requirement.
+Every checkout edge case affects money, reconciliation, or user trust.
 This is where my attention to payment-critical code started.

 Impact Across Clients